OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 This is most likely the culprit, and exactly the kind of thing I would have loved to know months ago.
 As to why it doesn't break for the similar type `&Gc<Method>` next to it, or it only being in a few benchmarks, who knows...

-Interestingly, I'm not sure a raw pointer actually fixes the problem.
-Out of the few that break without the `black_box` call... only one is fixed by using a raw pointer instead of a reference?
-So this exemplifies more Rust optimizations not really caring about the possibility of GC.
+Hell, I'm not even sure that a raw pointer instead of a reference actually fixes that problem.
+Out of the few benchmarks that break without the `black_box` call... only one is fixed by using a raw pointer instead?
+So this exemplifies more that Rust optimizations are really not aware, or caring, about the possibility of moving GC.

+So this makes me very much aware that Rust might choose to break my GC implementation in future releases.
+I would rather not be forced to not update my Rust compiler, and I'd rather not have to go back to using C++...

-This is the kind of thing that you'd find in the language spec, with the exception that there's no proper spec out for Rust at the moment (there's a [team working on one, though](https://blog.rust-lang.org/inside-rust/2023/11/15/spec-vision.html)).
+This is the kind of thing that you'd find in the language spec, with the exception that there's no proper spec out for Rust at the moment.
+[There's a team working on one](https://blog.rust-lang.org/inside-rust/2023/11/15/spec-vision.html), though, and I'm very much looking forward to it.
+I hope it's of help to future people who want high-performance GC in Rust.

+But anyway.

-These bugs all make me grateful that I at least don't have to handle the GC algorithm logic: I have the trusted MMTk implementations of GC algorithms that I can rely on.
+On the bright side, these three categories of bugs all make me grateful that I at least don't have to handle the GC algorithm logic: I have the trusted MMTk implementations of GC algorithms that I can rely on.
-So trusted, in fact, that I've not found bugs in them.
-All of the discussed bugs in my VM have been of my own doing!
-Which is great for MMTk and for users, and I realize that saying "I messed up in many ways" is not so great for me.
-Oops, but still.
+Trustworthy, in fact, since I've not found bugs in them myself: all of the bugs discussed above in my VM have been of my own doing (yay?).

 ## some technical disclaimers